Derivative trade repositories

 Listed below are the trade repositories that have been licensed to operate in Australia for the purposes of Part 7.5A of the Corporations Act 2001.

-You can download a PDF version of the Australian derivative trade repository (ADTR) licence and other instruments for each facility listed.
+You can download a copy of the Australian derivative trade repository (ADTR) licence and other instruments for each facility listed.

 |ADTR licensee||Description of facility|

 Derivative trade repository in respect of commodity, credit, equity, foreign exchange and interest rate derivatives.

 We will add to this list when new ADTR licences are granted.

 DDRS: Australian public data

 Weekly ASIC reports of OTC derivative trades by asset class are available on the DDRS website.

 Trade repositories must complete an application form when applying to ASIC for an ADTR licence.
 The application kit includes a guide to assist in completing the application form, as well as the application form itself.